 QA can quickly become the last thing on your team lead’s to-do list, after managing an ever-growing team of CX agents, interviewing potential candidates, carrying out onboarding for new agents, managing holiday coverage while half the team requests time off… 🤯

 You end up with team leads that spend 20% of their time a week on QA, or less during the busy season, when QA might get deprioritized entirely as your team leads scramble to man the phones.

 Unfortunately, the 80/20 rule doesn’t apply here – if team leads spend 20% of their time QAing, it simply won’t match 80% of what a dedicated QA specialist can provide.

 Introducing dedicated QA analysts will untangle your team leads from a web of responsibility that is not necessarily their forte or primary interest, and allow them to focus on leading the team well.

-2. Full-time focus In contrast, dedicated QA specialists make it their career’s mission to bring out the best in a CX team.
+In contrast, dedicated QA specialists make it their career’s mission to bring out the best in a CX team.
 What we’ve seen in our interactions with QA professionals (and we’ve spoken to a great many!) is that they are truly passionate about what they’re doing.
 Dedicated QA specialists can give their undivided attention to grade agents at a regular cadence, interpret the data produced, and influence process change in the organization – surely not something that should be a side task for a team lead.